Voice

 }

-When a different user's speaking state is updated, the voice server will send an Opcode 5 Speaking payload:
+When a different user's speaking state is updated, and for each user with a speaking state at connection start, the voice server will send an Opcode 5 Speaking payload:

 Example Speaking (Receive)